 Call: An options contract that gives the purchaser the rights, instead of the obligations, for purchasing a specific commodity or asset or for entering into a long position.

-Put An option that provides the holder of the option with the rights and no obligation for selling a specific quantity of a commodity or any other interest at any given, future or prior to the date.
+Put: An option that provides the holder of the option with the rights and no obligation for selling a specific quantity of a commodity or any other interest at any given, future or before the date.

 Premium: A payment made by the option purchaser to the writer of the option after he/she has granted the option contract.
 It is also defined as the amount by which a price would increase for purchasing a commodity of better quality.